-Select calibration procedure 1-Point (see chapter 7.2.1 "Conductivity Calibration of UniCond2e Sensors").
-With 2e-sensors a one point calibration is always performed as a slope calibration.
+Select calibration procedure 1-Point (see chapter 7.2.1 "Conductivity Calibration of UniCond2e and UniCond4e Sensors").
+With 2e-sensors or 4e-sensors a one-point calibration is always performed as a slope calibration.
+The following procedure shows the calibration with a 2e-sensor.
+The calibration with a 4e-sensor works respectively.